Bjarne-AAU/MonteCarloLocalization/report.md

 \end{equation}

-# Derivation of sequential Bayes filter
+# Derivation of Sequential Bayes filter

-We shall in this section derive and formulate the *Recursive Bayesian Estimation* or Bayes Filter.
+In this section, we will derive and formulate the *Recursive Bayesian Estimation* or Bayes Filter.
 The purpose is to lay the foundation for the application known as particle filtering.
 Specifically, we will use the *Sequential Importance Resampling* (SIR).
 Of those algorithms associated with SIR we utilize the special case known as *Bootstrap filter*.
 We generalize the notation for the derivation of SIR.

-## Bayesian Network of The Hidden Markov Model (HMM)
+## Bayesian Network of the Hidden Markov Model (HMM)

 Using HMM and denoting a time-step as $k$, we will infer the probability of a current true state, denoted $x_k$, conditioned on all previous hidden and (including the current) observed  states, which we denote $x_{1:k-1}$ and $z_{1:k}$ respectively.
 For HMM, we make the following assumption about any time sequence: